saphir-travel/documentation/content/developer/howtos/website_themes/navigation.rst

    * - website_id
      - The website in which the item will be added
    * - sequence
-     - Defines the link’s position in the top menu
+     - Defines the link's position in the top menu

 New window
 ----------

-Open the link’s URL in a new tab.
+Open the link's URL in a new tab.

 .. code-block:: xml